corda/corda-docs-portal/content/en/docs/corda-enterprise/3.1/corda-bridge-component.md

 of the flow fiber within the `StateMachine` and posting the message to the internal `MessagingService`.
 This ensures that the send activity will be retried if there are any errors before further durable transmission of the message.
 * The `MessagingService` checks if this is a new destination node and if an existing out queue and bridge exists in Artemis.
-If the durable out queue does not exist then this will need to be created in Artemis:
+If the durable out queue does not exist, then this will need to be created in Artemis:
-* First the durable queue needs to be created in the peer-to-peer Artemis.
+* First, the durable queue needs to be created in the peer-to-peer Artemis.
 Each queue is uniquely named based upon the hash of the legal identity `PublicKey` of the target node.
-* Once the queue creation is complete a bridge creation request is also published onto the Artemis bus via the bridge control protocol.
+* Once the queue creation is complete, a bridge creation request is also published to the Artemis bus via the bridge control protocol.
 This message uses information from the network map to link the out queue to the target host and port and TLS credentials.
 The flow does not need to wait for any response at this point and can carry on to send messages to the Artemis out queue.
 * The message when received by the bridge process opens a TLS connection to the remote peer (optionally, this